aleksieiev-o/word-maker/README.md

-# Learn numbers application
+# Word maker application

 ## About the application

-A simple application for learning numbers through listening.
+A simple application for learning words and building phrases.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).